NathanaelA/nativescript-master-technology/README.md

 ```

 ### Breaking Changes
-Renamed Perfomance.now to performance.now -- not sure why I messed up the name in the first place; but the proper name for compatibility sake is "perfomance.now()"...
+Renamed Performance.now to performance.now -- not sure why I messed up the name in the first place; but the proper name for compatibility sake is "performance.now()"...